harifel/ISC7_DataDrivenSiteCharacterization/README.md

 This repository contains code which is used in the conference paper of the [7th International Conference on Geotechnical and Geophysical Site Characterization](https://isc7.cimne.com/).
 In this contribution, machine learning models were trained to obtain shear wave velocity estimates based on in-situ tests.

-The conference paper can be found here:
+The conference paper can be found here: [Data-driven site characterization for numerical modelling - Felic et al. (2024)]() - DOI: xxxx

 ## Folder structure